vanshikatrivedi/vanshikatrivedi/README.md

 <h3>I am Vanshika Trivedi, an Aspiring Developer 😊</h3>

-<h4><i>Keenly interested in all fields of Coding and Development, be it Android or Web-Development.
+<h4><i><style color ="#101010">Keenly interested in all fields of Coding and Development, be it Android or Web-Development.
 I can code in languages like C, C++, Java and Python too and have worked on several IDEs too.
-I am a curious and quick learner trying my hands on all sorts of technology, and yet to explore plethora in this field.</i></h4>
+I am a curious and quick learner trying my hands on all sorts of technology, and yet to explore plethora in this field.</style></i></h4>

 🔭 I’m currently in my Junior year, pursuing a major in Computer Science at <a href="https://www.cumminscollege.edu.in/">Cummins College of Engineering for Women, Nagpur.</a>